 If you’ve spent time driving on Texas highways, you know that driving near or around semi-trucks is unavoidable.
 A collision with an 18-wheeler or even a smaller truck can lead to serious damage or destruction to your vehicle, as well as severe injuries and even death to passengers involved in the accident.

-Due to the catastrophic damage a truck accident is capable of causing, the average settlements for these types of accidents tends to be higher than many other motor vehicle accidents.
+Due to the catastrophic damage, a truck accident is capable of causing, the average settlements for these types of accidents tend to be higher than many other motor vehicle accidents.
 18-wheeler truck accidents can result in multi-million-dollar settlements if the accident causes death or a life-altering injury.
 Even less substantial injuries can result in settlements of hundreds of thousands of dollars.

 How much can I settle for after a truck accident?

 It is important to note that if you are injured in an accident with a semi or another large truck, your ability to recover damages and the number of damages you will be able to recover is determined the same way it would be in any personal injury case.
 The fact that the other vehicle involved in the accident was a truck does not in and of itself automatically increase the value of your claim.